 Discover marvellous mountains and beaches on this trip from Rome to Italy’s ‘heel’ and back.

-Mount Vesuvius – Vesuvius may look tame now, but this infamous volcano reshaped the ancient world.
+Mount Vesuvius – Vesuvius may be tame now, but this infamous volcano reshaped the ancient world

 Some are enamoured with elevated scenic views, whilst others say nothing compares to an Aperol Spritz served by an ocean of azure blues.

 It’s the age-old travel question: Do you prefer mountains or seas?

 Well, on this trip, you don’t have to answer this, because you get both the best mountains and sea vistas of South Italy.

 You listen to witches tales within hill-top towns, visit villages that cuddle the rocky sides of the Lucanian Dolomites, and walk atop the ridges of the volcano of Vesuvius.